domain-independent-dp/didp-rs/didppy/docs/debugging/common-mistakes.rst

 ------------------------------------------

 When you want to take the maximum of two :class:`~didppy.IntExpr`, you cannot use built-in :func:`max` in Python.
-Instead, you need to use :class:`~didppy.IntExpr.max`.
+Instead, you need to use :func:`didppy.max`.

 .. code-block:: python